Updated Jul 6, 2026§ For Vehicles

 Cons

 The cancellation policy needs specific attention.
 Several users on forums report difficulty canceling the subscription.
-MOTOsafety's customer support was responsive when we contacted them about other issues, but the cancellation terms should be clearer upfront.
+Reports on customer support are mixed, but the recurring theme is that the cancellation terms should be clearer upfront.
+It's worth reading any tracker subscription terms closely before committing to a 12-month plan.

 If the OBD-II port visibility concerns you, the Spy Tec GL300 is a portable magnetic tracker that can be hidden anywhere on the vehicle.
 The trade-off: you lose OBD-II diagnostics and driver scoring, and the Spy Tec needs charging every 2-3 weeks.